Lartsch/KeyCroc_Fixes/README.md

 # KeyCroc_Fixes
 Some fixes for the shi**y KeyCroc firmware/framework that has a lot of bugs.
 Also some additional features (see below...)
-Also some additional notes on KeyCroc payload behavior that come short in official docs.
+Also some detailed notes on the KeyCroc's payload execution behavior that come too short in official docs.
-Most of it is dirty.
-Make sure to create pull requests if you improve it.
+Most of this is done dirty.
+Make sure to create pull requests if you care to improve it.
+Made this mid 2021 and forgot about it, now remembered and thought I'd just upload it.
+I do not plan to work on this regularly.

 #### Note: This is meant for power users of the Hak5 KeyCroc.
 Run diff with the original files if you need to see the changes made / for your safety.